pablosanjose/pablosanjose.github.io/jobs.md

 # 4-year PhD position (open call)

-One PhD student position is now open to work on **Many-body attosecond optoelectronics in two-dimensional crystals**.
+One theory PhD student position is now open to work on **Many-body attosecond optoelectronics in two-dimensional crystals**.

 The project lies at the interface between ultrafast laser physics and many-body condensed matter physics, and has  both formal and computational components.
 The position is financially supported by a Spanish national PhD fellowship (formerly known as FPI).